omarhagoche/marketplace-backend/README.md

 # WCOS Marketplace Backend

+While the project is still in its early stages, we understand that it still lacks a lot of functionalities and upgrades that could be done, also, currently no proper documentation is available.
+We open-sourced it with the hope that developers can collaborate and take full advantage of the features it may have, and build upon it...
+Help and get helped!

+The whole project is completely open-source, and anyone is free and welcome to use, collaborate, build upon.

 ### Quick introduction: (WIP)
 The backend consists of 4 core components:
 - Firebase real-time database for real-time ordering and tracking.